mbalsara/crm/docs/EMPLOYEE_SCHEMA_DESIGN.md

 | Carol | CompanyC |
 | Dave | CompanyD |

-Alice can access all 4 companies.
+Alice can access all 4 customers.
 Bob can access A, B, C (his + Carol's).
 Carol and Dave only see their own.

 ---